learningequality/kolibri/docs/architecture/frontend_architecture.rst

       management/
         assets/
           src/
-            vue/user-page.vue   # nested-view
+            views/UserPage.vue        # nested-view
-            vue/index.vue       # root view
+            views/ManagementIndex.vue # root view
             app.js                    # instantiate mgmt app on client-side test/
             app.js

-In the example above, the *vue/another-page/index.vue* file in *learn* can use other assets in the same directory (such as *child.vue*), components in *vue* (such as *shared.vue*), and assets in core (such as variables in *core-theme.scss*).
+In the example above, the *views/AnotherPage/index.vue* file in *learn* can use other assets in the same directory (such as *Child.vue*), components in *views* (such as *Shared.vue*), and assets in core (such as variables in *core-theme.scss*).
 However it cannot use files in other plugin directories (such as *management*).

 .. note::